fluffy/draft-jennings-perc-double/draft-someone-perc-transform.md

 ## Encrypting a Packet

-To encrypt a packet with this transform, the endpoint encrypts the packet with the inner transform, adds an OPB, then applies the outer transform.
+To encrypt a packet with this transform, the endpoint encrypts the packet with the inner transform, may add an OPB, then applies the outer transform.

 * Form an RTP packet.
 If there are any header extensions, they MUST use
   {{RFC5285}}.

 * Apply the AES-GCM transform with the inner parameters (inner transform)

-* Add an OPB header extension.
-Since this is the original packet, the OPB SHOULD be empty.
-However, the endpoint MAY include any parameters that are likely to be modified by the MDD, to reduce processing burden on the MDD.
+* Optionally add an OPB header extension.
+The endpoint MAY include any parameters that are likely to be modified by the MDD, to reduce processing burden on the MDD.

 * Apply the AES-GCM transform with the outer parameters (outer transform)